-Measurement Type Data Granularity Baseline Method Comments LOAD 5 minute Day Matching 5/10 (Residential Only) Day Matching 10/10 Day Matching Combined Weather Matching Meter Generation Output Meter Generation Output with Customer Load Baseline PDR-LSR (CUR only) PDR-LSR (CUR) with Customer Load Baseline EVSE-Residential EVSE-Residential with This is the actual load for intervals the resource receives an Ancillary Service award.
+Measurement Type Data Granularity Baseline Method Comments Day Matching 5/10 (Residential Only) Day Matching 10/10 Day Matching Combined Weather Matching Meter Generation Output with AS Resource only This is the actual load for intervals the resource receives an Ancillary Service award.
 Both LOAD and MBMA data sets are required for no pay calculations, even though the LOAD data includes the same values submitted in the MBMA data set.
-17 For PDR-LSR, and PDR with Customer Load Baseline, data is submitted for the PDR-LSR curtailment (CUR) ID only.

-12 &quot;MGO" is a performance evaluation methodology that can be used by a generation device located behind the revenue meter, to represent the load reduction attributed only to the output of that generation device excluding its typical use.
-Referred to as "generation offset only".
+15 &quot;MGO" is a performance evaluation methodology that can be used by a generation device located behind the revenue meter, to represent the load reduction attributed only to the output of that generation device excluding its typical use.
+Referred to as "generation offset only."

-13 &quot;MGO with Customer Load Baseline" formerly known as "Meter Generation Output with 10-in-10" under this performance methodology option, the demand response performance is a result of combining the demand response energy measurement (DREM) from pure load reduction calculated utilizing a customer load baseline of Day Matching 10 in 10, Day Matching 5 in 10 (residential customers only), Day Matching Combined, weather matching combined with the DREM from load reduction attributed to generation offset (MGO).
+16 &quot;MGO with Customer Load Baseline" formerly known as "Meter Generation Output with 10-in-10" under this performance methodology option, the demand response performance is a result of combining the demand response energy measurement (DREM) from pure load reduction calculated utilizing a customer load baseline of Day Matching 10 in 10, Day Matching 5 in 10 (residential customers only), Day Matching Combined, weather matching combined with the DREM from load reduction attributed to generation offset (MGO).
 Referred to as "load and generation"